I attended OSCON for the first time this year.

 I heard that the new Erlang book Programming Erlang:

-was a real hit at the Powell's book stand.
+Software for a Concurrent World was a real hit at the Powell's book stand.
 I was going to order it, but took advantage no shipping and no Oregon sales tax.

 There was talk about how to redefining the Erlang standard library OTP from meaning "Open Telecom Platform" to something more web-centric.
 I suggest renaming Erlang to URLang ;) It's pronounced the same.